Secure Your Hub Installation

 The following integrations can be configured to establish a secure connection using SSL:

 You should also use a digital certificate to secure the connection to the SMTP server that sends email notifications from Hub.
 For more information, see SMTP.

 Use Two-factor Authentication

-Hub supports two-factor authentication (2FA).
-Many of the third-party authentication modules that are supported in Hub also support 2FA.
+Most of the third-party authentication modules that you can use to manage logins in Hub support two-factor authentication (2FA).
 Some even let you require the use of 2FA by every member of your organization.

 With 2FA, users must use a secondary device to generate an authentication code, which they must then enter when they log in with their password.
 This adds an extra layer of security.
 Even if a password is compromised, the malicious user cannot access the application without the authentication code from the secondary device.

 When users enable 2FA, they need to enter an authentication code every time they log into Hub with the account that is managed in the connected service.